vega/altair/doc/user_guide/large_datasets.rst

 .. _preaggregate-and-filter:

-Preaggregate and Filter in Pandas
+Preaggregate and Filter in pandas
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Another common approach is to perform data transformations such as aggregations
-and filters using Pandas before passing the data to Altair.
+and filters using pandas before passing the data to Altair.

 For example, to create a bar chart for the ``barley`` dataset summing up ``yield`` grouped by ``site``,
 it is convenient to pass the unaggregated data to Altair: